THE CANTERVILLE GHOST by Oscar Wilde, Book Review

-A terrifying ghost is haunting the ancient mansion of Canterville Chase, complete with creaking floorboards, clanking chains and gruesome disguises – but the new occupants seem strangely undisturbed by his presence.
+A terrifying ghost is haunting the ancient mansion of Canterville Chase, complete with creaking floorboards, clanking chains and gruesome disguises – but the new occupants, the Otis family, seem strangely undisturbed by his presence.
 Deftly contrasting the conventional gothic ghost story with the pragmatism of the modern world, Wilde creates a gently comic fable of the conflict between old and new.

 Rupert Degas’s hilarious reading brings the absurdity and theatricality of the story to life.

-I’m not drawn to ghost stories, so I was relieved to find this piece is atypical of the genre.
+I’m not drawn to ghost stories, so I was relieved to find The Canterville Ghost is atypical of the genre.

 “The next morning, when the Otis family met at breakfast, they discussed the ghost at some length.
 The United States Minister was naturally a little annoyed to find that his present had not been accepted.
 “I have no wish,” he said, “to do the ghost any personal injury, and I must say that, considering the length of time he has been in the house, I don’t think it is at all polite to throw pillows at him”—a very just remark, at which, I am sorry to say, the twins burst into shouts of laughter.
 “Upon the other hand,” he continued, “if he really declines to use the Rising Sun Lubricator, we shall have to take his chains from him.
 It would be quite impossible to sleep, with such a noise going on outside the bedrooms.”

-What I am continually impressed by is how modern and fresh Oscar Wilde’s prose still sounds given it was penned in the late 1800s.
+What I am continually impressed by is how modern and fresh Oscar Wilde’s prose still sounds.
+It would be easy to forget it was penned in the late 1800s.

-Rupert Degas’ audiobook narration of The Canterville Ghost novel is first class.
+Rupert Degas’ narration of The Canterville Ghost audiobook is first class.

-His deadpan and quizzical tone of his delivery enhances the intended sarcasm of the text (listen to a sample).
+The deadpan and quizzical tone of his delivery enhances the intended sarcasm of The Canterville Ghost text (listen to a sample).

-While I strongly recommend enjoying this tale in the audiobook medium (it’s only a short listen at 1 hr 17 mins), this timeless classic has been translated to the big screen several times.
-Check out this trailer of The Canterville Ghost move (1996) starring Patrick Stewart and Neve Campbell.
+While I strongly recommend enjoying this tale in the audiobook medium (it’s only a short listen at 1 hr 17 mins), this novel has been translated to the big screen several times.
+For example, check out this movie trailer of The Canterville Ghost (1996) starring Patrick Stewart and Neve Campbell.

 How’s that for a retro blast from the past?
-But in all seriousness, The Canterville Ghost TV movie (1997) starring Ian Richardson and Celia Imrie thankfully appears to be much more faithful to the story’s period setting.
+But in all seriousness, thankfully the TV movie of The Canterville Ghost (1997) starring Ian Richardson and Celia Imrie appears to be much more faithful to the story’s characters and period setting.

-According to IMDb, there is yet another remake of this classic currently in pre-production, an animated movie scheduled for release in 2016 featuring the voices of Hugh Laurie, Stephen Fry (the ghost) and Miranda Hart.
+According to IMDb, there is yet another remake of this classic currently in pre-production, an animated movie featuring the voices of Hugh Laurie, Stephen Fry (the ghost) and Miranda Hart.
 I’ll definitely be checking that out.

-The Canterville Ghost is another highly entertaining piece of classic literature from a writer that was born well before his time, and one well worth finding the time to read.
+The Canterville Ghost is another highly entertaining piece of classic literature from a writer born well before his time.
+It is one well worth finding the time to read.

-- More than 22,000 people have rated this title on Goodreads
+Booklover Fact: More than 36,500 people have rated this title on Goodreads.